 They soon went to the schools to educate children on the risks associated with unprotected sex, but they made it enjoyable.
 The team developed games that promoted family planning initiatives and condom balloon competitions, and in five years trained over 300,000 teachers in family planning methods.
 This meant that students now had people to talk to should they have any questions, and were thus able to advise their own parents on proper methods of family planning.

 By 2000 the average amount of children per family was 1.5 and the growth rate had dropped to 0.5 percent, which meant that there were fewer individuals living in poverty and more children with greater opportunities for education and work in the future.

 As the AIDS epidemic hit Thailand, their contraceptive commotion kicked into high gear, they were providing education on safe sex throughout all the villages, targeting high school students who then taught younger students, who then taught their parents.
 Thanks to the safe-sex brigade, Captain Condom and several other key players, the AIDS rate in Thailand went down by 90 percent, and the World Bank estimates that 7.7 million lives were saved because of this.

 Thailand should act as an example for the rest of the world.
 Currently, sex and contraceptives have such a taboo upon them that several kids are petrified to even ask questions about basic safety precautions.
-They are afraid of judgement from store clerks and doctors, but if we normalize sex as a part of culture, we allow people to be more open and thus safer.
+They are afraid of judgment from store clerks and doctors, but if we normalize sex as a part of culture, we allow people to be more open and thus safer.
 If we take away the taboo associated with sex and perhaps even hand out free condoms and have free consultations with nurses and midwives about pills, we can reduce the rates of teenage pregnancy and STDs in our own nations.
 Although Thailand is a relatively small nation, it has shown us that small changes can make a huge difference.

 – Sumita Tellakat